RocketShipIt

 • FedEx Test Environment

-• Switching UPS / FedEx REST
+• Switching UPS, FedEx, USPS REST

 • Authenticating Multiple UPS Accounts with UPS REST API